wecsam/tapas/README.md

 2. Use your favorite spreadsheet application to create a CSV file with timestamps at which the videos should be split.
    It should have the following columns (other columns will be ignored):
     * **File**: specify the path, relative to the CSV file, of the video to split into smaller clips.
+       * Rows with the same file should be together.
     * **Inpoint**: specify the time in the video at which the clip should start.
+       * You can use any string that [pytimeparse](https://github.com/onegreyonewhite/pytimeparse2) recognizes.
+       * Within each group of rows with the same file, rows should be ordered by inpoint in ascending order.
-The clip will end at the next clip's inpoint.
-You can use any string that [pytimeparse](https://github.com/onegreyonewhite/pytimeparse2) recognizes.
+       * The clip will end at the next clip's inpoint.
+       * For each file, no clip will be generated starting at the last inpoint; it instead will be treated as the outpoint of the last clip.
     * **Name**: specify the name to use for the clip after it is uploaded to YouTube.
 This does not affect the filename of the clip.
     * **Description**: specify a description for clip after it is uploaded to YouTube.
 This column is optional.